cncf/tag-security/assessments/intake-process.md

 # Intake priorities

+The following priorities are high-level guidance for how to coordinate the work of the group when there are multiple projects that are ready for an assessment, exceeding the bandwidth of the group:

 1. TOC requests prioritization of a specific project.
     * TOC request will not interrupt an ongoing assessment.
     * TOC requests may jump the prioritized queue of projects waiting for an assessment.